FernLeaf will serve grades K-7 for the 2020/2021 school year. Applications will be added to the waiting list in the

 Applying is easy!

 1. Schedule a tour!
 There is no better way to get to know our unique school community than a tour.
-FernLeaf is a wonderful school but it is not for everyone.
-We strongly encourage families to take advantage of this opportunity to learn about FernLeaf's mission, values, and hands-on approach to learning.
+When considering FernLeaf for your child, families should take advantage of this opportunity to learn about FernLeaf's mission, values, and hands-on approach to learning.
 Click here for information on scheduling a tour.

 2. Complete an Enrollment Application online during Open Enrollment beginning January 1st through March 31.
 Applications received after March 31 will be added to the waiting list in the order received.